aoloe/scribus-script-repository/script-download/README.md

 # Downloading the files

-- When downloading a script, only the files listed in the manifest are downloaded
+- When downloading a script, only the files listed in the manifest are downloaded.
+- The list of files in the repository is queried through an HTTP request to the Github API.
+- The single files are downloaded by HTTP through Github's RAW interface.

 # Running the script

+- The script should get into the official Scribus source code and appear in the Scripts menu entry.
+- By default no repositories should be pre-configured (adding an official Scribus repository does not make much sense for now, since Scripts that could be in there, would be in the Scribus scripts directory anyway).

 # Metadata